amulchapla/CallCenterIntelligenceAzureAI/azure-speech-streaming-reactjs/README.md

 2. **Prepare and run the Speech service Express.js backend**
-    -	Go to speechexpressbacked directory and run `npm install` to install dependencies.
+    -	Go to speechexpressbacked directory and run `npm install -all` to install dependencies.
     -	Update the “.env” file with your Azure Speech service key and Azure region.
 Azure Region value examples: “eastus2”, “westus”
     -	Start Speech service backend app by running `‘npm start’`
     -	If you are running this locally then try accessing below URLs from browser to verify that the backend component is working as expected